QingbiaoLi/QingbiaoLi.github.io/_research/research.md

 * 09.2015 - 04.2016, Missile impact on snow (MEng thesis)
   * The University of Edinburgh
   * Project description:
+    * This study aimed to optimize the design of the impactor developed by British Antarctic survey for long-term tracking on the motion of the glaciers.
-    * To understand the impact dynamics of the impactor and its interaction with different types of snow, covering a range of impact energies, the structure and properties of snow relate to the behaviour of the impactor.
+    * Investigated the characteristics of the impact dynamics of the impactor and its interaction with different types of snow, covering a range of impact energies.
   * Duties included:
-    * Mechanical design of impactor
-    * Practical experiment in cold room
-    * Signal processing of accelerometer
+    * CAD modeeling of the impactor.
+Signal processing of data from accelerometer, and analysed on the results.
   * Supervisor: Dr Filipe Teixeira-Dias

 * 03.2015 - 08.2015, Industrial Robotics Researcher Assistant (Funded by Erasmus+)
   * The Institute of Production Engineering and Machine Tools (IFW), Leibniz University of Hanover
   * Duties included:
-    * Mechanism design for industrial robot for industrial-level milling process
-    * CAD modelling of potential solution of transmission device
+    * Mechanism design for industrial robot for industrial-level milling process, includes CAD modelling transmission device and robot arm.
-    * Kinematic simulation
+    * Kinematic simulation to analyse torque distribution during operation.
   * Supervisor: Dipl.-Ing.Thomas Lepper